CodeSmile-0000011110110111/de.codesmile.luny/README.md

 ```
 local myTable = {
-    tableInsideTheTable = { "This", "Is, "A", "List", "Of", "Strings", "!" },
+    tableInsideTheTable = { "This", "Is, "A", "List", "Of", "Strings", "!", },
     TheNumberWeShallCallPI = 3.1415,
     doesAnyOfThisMakeSense = false,
     aDeeperTable =
     {
         name = "Knee-deep",
         evenDeeperTable = { name = "in the Tables" }
-    },
+    }
 }
 ```

 A table is highly suitable for hierarchical structures, including storing game and configuration data.
 But unlike Json, it's actually executable code.

-Since you're wondering: Yes, the last closing braces CAN have trailing commas without this being a 'stupid' syntax error, but it's completely optional to all those who oppose.
+For the observant and wondering: Yes, the last elements CAN have a trailing comma without it being a 'stupid' syntax error, but it's completely optional for all those who oppose.

 Some example use-cases for embedded functionality right in the game and config data: